Ryuzaki-MrL/savemii/README.md

+# SaveMii Wut Port

+Original by Ryuzaki-MrL
-# savemii wut (Original by Ryuzaki-MrL, WUT Port by me)
+WUT Port by me

 WiiU/vWii Save Manager

 This homebrew allows you to backup your Wii U and vWii savegames to the SD card and also restore them.